fabrikschleichach/BEXIS2_Documents/Manuals/DCM/Manual.md

 ![NewDataset](https://user-images.githubusercontent.com/68608907/233046860-ba247d11-0149-4c0a-9e61-6b5079e15885.PNG)

-Select a Data Structure which fits to your data.
+Select a Data Structure that fits to your data.

 Note: Tabular data can only be uploaded to the system if there is a corresponding Data Structure which defines its variables.
 If you have not created a Data Structure for your data yet, do it now (check the "Create a Data Structure"-Manual).

 ![grafik](https://user-images.githubusercontent.com/68608907/233047930-2b1cf861-6269-428b-9f2f-3ad3afdd29ae.png)

-The next stage is determined by the selected metadata structure.

-##### Copy an existing Dataset

-By choosing an existing Dataset instead of creating a new one, you are able to make a copy of that dataset.
-Related to the Dataset, you can choose a Data Structure, but there is only one related Metadata Structure for each dataset.

-You are able to use predefined content or change fields as you want.

-#### 1.1 Metadata

-The content area is where you enter metadata describing your dataset.
-The forms provided here may look different and contain different attributes depending on the metadata schema (structure) you have chosen in the first step.
+Finally, select DataCite_bexis as Metadata Structure and click the Next button.

+## 3 Provide some Metadata

+### 3.1 General Information

+**DataCite_bexis** is a DataCite profile.
+For more information about the DataCite metadata scheme, visit: https://schema.datacite.org/meta/kernel-4.4/.

+The metadata form contains different icons.
+Here is an explanation:

 ![Required](https://github.com/BEXIS2/Documents/raw/master/Manuals/DCM/Images/red_star.png)           Required attributes